 Tracy Geiger, Development Director

-Lisa Northrop, CAVNC, Director of Community Relations
+Lisa Northrop, CFRE, CAVNC, Director of Donor Relations

-Lori Flinchum, Finance Manager
+Lori Flinchum, Finance & Human Resource Manager

-Lindley Curtis, Support Services Coordinator
+Lindley Curtis, Volunteer and Community Relations Coordinator